-Uromiyeh Lake Located at the NW of Iran, Uromiyeh Lake has got an approximate area of 60,000km.
-There is slimy ground created at around the deltas of this permanent lake attracting many people each summer because of its ooze and related therapeutic qualities.
+Located in the NW of Iran, Urmia Lake has got an approximate area of 60,000km.
+There is slimy ground created around the deltas of this permanent lake attracting many people each summer because of its ooze and related therapeutic qualities.
 The salt rate of this lake is very high (3/5 of the Dead Sea) and has got %23 minerals.
 So, no fish or animals could live there.

-Zaribar Lake.
-Located at the West of Iran, Zaribar Lake is a permanent lake with various kinds of fish in it and lots of birds living around it.
+Located in the West of Iran, Zaribar Lake is a permanent lake with various kinds of fish in it and lots of birds living around it.
 Water evaporation has helped the environs of the lake grow green.

 Qom Lake.
 Occupying an approximate area of 2,400km, Qom Lake is a seasonal lake located in the south of Tehran.
 The area and shape of the lake are varied due to the water running into it from salty rivers and rainfall.

-Hamun Lake.
-When it is filled with water, Hamun Lake has got an area of approximately 3,200km at SE of Iran, Sistan and Baluchestan province.
+When it is filled with water, Hamun Lake has got an area of approximately 3,200km in SE of Iran, Sistan, and Baluchestan province.
 The only river emptying into this seasonal lake is called Hirmand.

 Other Minor Lakes

-There are also some other smaller lakes scattered all across Iran.
+There are also some other smaller bodies of water in form of lakes scattered all across Iran.
 Some of them are in high altitudes.
 Those are the small bodies of water referred to as lakes by local people.